 Volunteers assist WRC staff members in providing shelter services and maintaining our Crisis Hotline.
 Volunteers also serve in special areas of interest such as working with children, providing Emergency Advocacy services, working as Advanced Volunteers, and providing special one-time projects such as decorating a transitional housing apartment unit or organizing holiday parties for residents.

-Training Component: Volunteer training is offered four to five times a year.
+Volunteer Training is offered four to five times a year.
 This extensive, interactive pre-service instruction provides trainees with a wide variety of learning experiences revolving around sexual and domestic violence, crisis intervention, and helping skills.

 Highlighted below are volunteer opportunities consistently provided by the Women’s Resource Center.